DoSomething/communal-docs/Homestead/readme.md

 $ vagrant up
 ```

-Vagrant wil boot the virtual machine and automatically provision the box based on the configurations specified in the `Homestead.yaml` file.
+Vagrant will boot the virtual machine and automatically provision the box based on the configurations specified in the `Homestead.yaml` file.

 **There's a better way!™**

-Instead of having to change directories from a specific project, over to the Homestead repository directory to launch the Vagrant machine (or execute other Vagrant commands), it is recommended to set up an custom bash function that will allow you to run commands on the Homestead vagrant box from anywhere in your filesystem.
+Instead of having to change directories from a specific project, over to the Homestead repository directory to launch the Vagrant machine (or execute other Vagrant commands), it is recommended to set up a custom bash function that will allow you to run commands on the Homestead vagrant box from anywhere in your filesystem.

 Add the following function to either your `.bashrc` or `.bash_profile`: